zcash/zcash-gitian/README.md

 Copying files
 -------------

-The easiest way to do it is with a plugin.

-    vagrant plugin install vagrant-scp

 To copy files to the VM: `vagrant scp file_on_host.txt :file_on_vm.txt`

 To copy files from the VM: `vagrant scp :file_on_vm.txt file_on_host.txt`